Developmental psychology: Theories of cognitive development

 Jean Piaget, a Swiss theorist, posited that children learn by actively constructing knowledge through their interactions with their physical and social environments.
 He suggested that the adult's role in helping the child learn was to provide appropriate materials.
-In his interview techniques with children that formed an empirical basis for his theories, he used something similar to Socratic questioning to get children to reveal their thinking.
+In his interviews with children, which formed an empirical basis for his theories, he used a form of Socratic questioning to elicit their thinking.
 He argued that a principal source of development was through the child's inevitable generation of contradictions through their interactions with their physical and social worlds.
-The child's resolution of these contradictions led to more integrated and advanced forms of interaction, a developmental process that he called, "equilibration."
+The child's resolution of these contradictions led to more integrated and advanced forms of interaction, a developmental process that he called "equilibration."

-Piaget argued that intellectual development takes place through a series of stages generated through the equilibration process.
-Each stage consists of steps the child must master before moving to the next step.
+Piaget argued that intellectual development occurs through a series of stages generated by the process of equilibration.
+Each stage consists of steps that the child must master before moving on to the next.
 He believed that these stages are not separate from one another, but rather that each stage builds on the previous one in a continuous learning process.
 He proposed four stages: sensorimotor, pre-operational, concrete operational, and formal operational.
 Though he did not believe these stages occurred at any given age, many studies have determined when these cognitive abilities should take place.

 Stages of moral development

 Piaget claimed that logic and morality develop through constructive stages.
 Expanding on Piaget's work, Lawrence Kohlberg determined that the process of moral development was principally concerned with justice, and that it continued throughout the individual's lifetime.

-He suggested three levels of moral reasoning; pre-conventional moral reasoning, conventional moral reasoning, and post-conventional moral reasoning.
-The pre-conventional moral reasoning is typical of children and is characterized by reasoning that is based on rewards and punishments associated with different courses of action.
-Conventional moral reason occurs during late childhood and early adolescence and is characterized by reasoning based on rules and conventions of society.
+He proposed three levels of moral reasoning: pre-conventional, conventional, and post-conventional.
+Pre-conventional moral reasoning is typical of children and is characterized by reasoning based on the rewards and punishments associated with different courses of action.
+Conventional moral reasoning occurs during late childhood and early adolescence and is characterized by rule-based reasoning grounded in societal conventions.
 Lastly, post-conventional moral reasoning is a stage during which the individual sees society's rules and conventions as relative and subjective, rather than as authoritative.

 Kohlberg used the Heinz Dilemma to apply to his stages of moral development.
-The Heinz Dilemma involves Heinz's wife dying from cancer and Heinz having the dilemma to save his wife by stealing a drug.
-Preconventional morality, conventional morality, and post-conventional morality applies to Heinz's situation.
+The Heinz Dilemma involves Heinz's wife dying from cancer and Heinz having the dilemma of saving his wife by stealing a drug.
+Preconventional morality, conventional morality, and post-conventional morality apply to Heinz's situation.